Detoxification vs Regeneration

 Other ways to improve digestion include avoiding overeating, eating when you are relaxed and not stressed, minimizing the amount of liquids you consume with your meal, lowering inflammation in the body, and supplementing with digestive enzymes at each meal as they greatly support the digestive process.

 Regular exercise is essential for good health.
 The body benefits greatly from movement, as it improves circulation, regulates weight, and helps us reduce toxins through sweating and stimulating our lymphatic system.
-It also combats many health conditions like heart disease and high blood pressure.

 For most healthy adults, the Department of Health and Human Services recommends at least 150 minutes a week of moderate aerobic activity or 75 minutes a week of vigorous aerobic activity, or a combination of moderate and vigorous activity.
 The guidelines suggest that you spread this exercise throughout the week.
 Examples include running, walking or swimming.
 Even small amounts of physical activity are helpful, and accumulated activity throughout the day adds up to provide health benefits.